MiracleDevs/Paradigm.ORM/README.md

 $ docker-compose down
 ```

+**Important**: Sometimes mysql can fail to setup the password and privileges.
+If that happens remove the container and do a `docker-compose up -d` again.

 ## Change log

+Version `2.7.0`:
+- Updated projects to .net 6.0.
+- Updated dependencies to latest versions.
+- Updated tests to utilize new features.
+- Due to breaking changes on PostgreSQL, a temporal fix has been added to the connection to support old date formats, see more [here](https://www.npgsql.org/doc/types/datetime.html) and [here](https://www.npgsql.org/doc/release-notes/6.0.html#timestamp-rationalization-and-improvements).

 Version `2.6.4`
 - Added a new feature to the `dbpublisher` tool to ignore script errors on execution.
 This only works while executing scripts, but the parameter will be dropped and ignored for file generation.